-Now that it’s Pride Month, an incident that whipped up a media frenzy last year has started re-entering conversations.
-For those who don’t recall: International headlines at the time boldly celebrated that hundreds of Dutch men were holding hands.
+During Pride Month, every June, an incident in Europe that whipped up a media frenzy re-enters conversations.
+For those who don’t recall: International headlines a few years ago boldly celebrated that thousands of Dutch men were holding hands.
 The men—a majority of them straight—had done so in Amsterdam and other cities in response to a gay couple’s brutal attack in Arnhem, Netherlands.
 The gay victims were attacked for holding hands themselves.

 That straight men holding hands makes the news speaks to a problem larger than gay bashing.